Editorial Valenciana: A new beginning (1940–45)

 After the war, his heir Juan Manuel Puerto redirected production toward a child audience, following the good sales achieved by the trading card album Deporte e instrucción and the adventure booklet Roberto Alcázar y Pedrín by Eduardo Vañó.

 He unsuccessfully sought authorization for a regular periodical publication, testing the market with humorous booklets until consolidating the magazine Jaimito (1944), by José Soriano Izquierdo and Antonio Ayné, while the very young Manuel Gago, Edmundo Marculeta, Miguel Quesada and Claudio Tinoco—still with a rough style—developed new adventure series.

 Consolidation (1946–49)

 In 1946, Juan Puerto slowed down the rate of new titles after observing the commercial success of El Guerrero del Antifaz (1943) and El Pequeño Luchador (1945) by Gago, and La Pandilla de los Siete (1945) by Miguel Quesada.
 He also began buying series from authors with no immediate intent to publish them—only to prevent competitors from doing so.
-He closed the humorous booklet lines, whose authors were absorbed into the magazines Jaimito and S.O.S. (the latter created in 1948).
+He closed the humorous booklet lines, whose authors were absorbed into the magazines Jaimito and S.O.S. magazine (the latter created in 1948).

 By then, Editorial Valenciana was firmly established in its region and distributed its products throughout Spain.